A few days ago Google announced that mobile-friendliness will be used as a ranking signal in their mobile search results, starting April 21, 2015.

 In their own words, “As more people use mobile devices to access the internet, our algorithms have to adapt to these usage patterns.”

 Given the mobile milestones of 2014 and 2015 predictions, this was a wise move by Google.
 2015 is expected to mark the tipping point in which mobile search traffic will surpass desktop.
-And mobile now accounts for 25% of global web usage.
+And mobile now accounts for 25% of global web usage and 60% of total digital media time spent in the U.S.